 The Story of Habring²

 Founded by Richard and Maria Habring, Habring² has built a reputation for creating high-quality mechanical watches with a focus on precision and innovation.
-Richard Habring, a trained watchmaker, developed his skills at prestigious Swiss institutions such as Jaeger-LeCoultre, A. Lange & Söhne, and IWC Schaffhausen.
+Richard Habring, a veteran watchmaker, developed his skills at prestigious Swiss institutions such as Jaeger-LeCoultre, A. Lange & Söhne, and IWC Schaffhausen.
 His early career was marked by significant contributions, including the development of an innovative split-seconds chronograph (Rattrapante) at IWC.

-Examination of the Chrono-Felix Top-Second
+Diving into the Chrono-Felix Top-Second

 The black dial, inspired by 1930s military designs, features a matte, grained finish similar to the surface texture of vintage camera grips.
 A white railway minute track encircles the dial, accented with faux-vintage Super-Luminova at the five-minute intervals.
-The polished cathedral-style hands, also treated with Super-Luminova, provide excellent legibility.
+The polished cathedral-style hands, also featuring Super-Luminova, provide excellent legibility.
 Both the minute and chronograph seconds hands are subtly curved at their tips for improved precision.

 A distinctive feature of the Chrono-Felix Top-Second is located at nine o'clock.
 Here, the numeral "9" contains a hollowed-out section, revealing a red flashing signal known as the "Top Second" indicator.
 This mechanism, originally developed by Mondia in the 1960s, features a small propeller rotating every five seconds, providing a visual confirmation that the watch is running.

 The Chrono-Felix Top-Second is powered by the manually wound Caliber A11C-H1.
 This movement operates at 4 Hz, provides a 48-hour power reserve, and features a tangential screw fine adjustment, a Carl Haas anti-magnetic hairspring, and KIF shock protection adhering to DIN and NIHS standards.
+This is a timepiece that is complicated, but not fragile.
+It’s fully capable of handling the wear and tear of everyday life, even with the most active collectors.

 The movement is decorated with polished bevels, perlage, and blued components, offering a visually engaging experience through the transparent caseback.
 Designed with serviceability in mind, it consists of 76 service-relevant single components out of a total of 180 parts, reflecting Habring²’s commitment to practical watchmaking.